pellejacobs/thesis/presentations/final-presentation.md

   - in public environment: already possible, only matter of time until judiciary has to decide on a precedent and blockchains are incorporated into the law

 - Several topics that can be further expanded on:
-  + Distributed cloud storage: industry is under active development, eg. ICO of Filecoin on August 10.
+  + Distributed cloud storage: industry is under active development
+  eg. ICO of Filecoin on August 10.
     => interesting to do technical and business analysis

   + Blockchain scalability: core blockchain problem to currently solve.
+Improving scalability would result in:
-Improving scalability = 1. cost reduction for current blockchain applications and 2. feasibility for new blockchain applications
+      1. cost reduction for current blockchain applications (=> adoption)
+      2. feasibility for new blockchain applications

+???

+Something interesting

 ---
+count: false

 class: center, middle, inverse